 We are a group of George Mason scholars with broad interests in queer studies, queer theory, and related methodologies.
 Under the umbrella of the Center for Humanities Research, we gather three times a semester to discuss selected works of queer scholarship.
 The meetings are meant to be open forums for discussion, debate, and exposure to new ideas and methodologies.
 A calendar of upcoming meetings is listed on this page.

-We are a group of scholars at George Mason interested in theories of space and place and how they impinge on studies of race, class, caste, power, gender, sexuality, cities, globalization, transnationalism, and more.
-We are reading across disciplines under the wide umbrella of the humanities.
-We will be meeting once a month, starting in January 2021, in what will be an open forum to discuss, debate, and learn from each other and what we’re reading.
+We are a group of scholars at Mason interested in theories of space and place and how they impinge on studies of race, class, caste, power, gender, sexuality, cities, globalization, transnationalism, and more.
+In the past we’ve read theorists such as Henri Lefebvre, Doreen Massey, Yi-Fu Tuan, and Marc Auge, alongside empirical studies on topics such as race and aesthetics in D.C., space and mobility in Palestine, and cross-border infrastructures in the Balkans.
+Going forward, we will continue to read across disciplines under the wide umbrella of the humanities, sharing insights, ideas, and recommendations of group members.
+We are also now linked to CSSR’s Urban Research Hub which is co-hosting this group.
+We will be meeting once a month on Zoom, starting in September 2023, in what will be an open forum to discuss, debate, and learn from each other and what we’re reading.

 CHR Memory and Difficult Pasts Reading Group